Author: David Ross, MD

 Co Author #1: Rahul Kapur, MD

-The patient is a 29 year old female professional SCUBA diver who presented with left leg weakness for two months duration.
+The patient is a 34 year old male who presented with a complaint of chronic left shoulder pain.

 Click here to continue.
 Challenge yourself by writing down a broad differential diagnosis before moving to the next slide.